aminekun90/mdns_listener_advanced/README.md

 - **Node.js:** v22 or later (Recommended).
 - **OS:** Fully tested on Windows 11, Ubuntu 20.04+, and macOS (Sonoma/Sequoia/Tahoe).
 - Not tested on Docker containers.
+- This library need to access the local network to work properly.

 ## Installation